couchbaselabs/query/docs/n1ql-feature-status.md

 * 2014-11-24 - Delivery dates
     * New dates for implementing INSERT and UPSERT
 * 2014-12-22 - INSERT and UPSERT
-    * Implemente new syntax for INSERT and UPSERT
+    * Implement new syntax for INSERT and UPSERT
 * 2015-2-16 - Sherlock
     * Update feature status for Sherlock
     * Remove ALTER INDEX
+* 2015-2-17 - Scan consistency
+    * Add mention of scan consistency